falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-To calculate the curvature of the lane, I used the same model that was showed in the Udacity course, with the conversion pixel-meters.
+To calculate the curvature of the lane, I used the same model that was showed in the Udacity tutorial, with the conversion pixels to meters.
 The code was available in the `curvature()` function, in the *Calculate Curvature and Relative Positions Functions* subsection.

-To calculate the position of vehicle with respect to center, I calculate the mean of `left_fitx` value, mesure the distance to the center of the image and multiply to the constant of conversion pixel-meters.
+To calculate the position of vehicle with respect to center, I calculate the mean of `left_fitx` value, mesure the distance to the center of the image and multiply to the constant of conversion pixels-meters.
 The code is available in the function `relative_position`, in the *Calculate Curvature and Relative Positions Functions* subsection.

 The code calling for the both custom functions are available in the *Pipeline* function, lines 37-42.